mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 .. note:: Due to licensing restrictions, :term:`MP3` recording is not enabled
           per default.
 In order to enable MP3 streaming you must install the :term:`LAME` MP3 :term:`codec` yourself.
-Go to the chapter :ref:`MP3 Streaming` for more informations.
+Go to the chapter :ref:`MP3 Streaming` for more information.

 .. _djing-auto-dj: